Composting experts say to

 "Sharpened shovel blade" needs emphasis.
 A few seconds with a file sharpens the

-front of the shovel to where it lets us cut larger pieces into smaller ones.
+front of the shovel to where it lets larger pieces become smaller ones.
 Makes a big difference.

-the scraps right away looks better.
-Most important, it keeps flies and odor at bay.
+the scraps right away looks better and, more important, keeps flies and odor at bay.

 where will we get the earth to cover those veggies?
 Eventually Ė in only one summer